7 August 2021

 Local healthcare institutions will contribute business cases to give a starting point for the idea development.
 Representatives of medical centres and institutions, insurance, doctors and nurses will be supervising the participants' work and contribute their expertise.

-The summer school will be organised by Tallinn University of Technology (TalTech).
+The summer school will be organised by EIT Digital and Tallinn University of Technology (TalTech).

 We welcome all qualified participants interested in digital innovation and entrepreneurship: Business professionals, bachelor’s degree students, master’s degree students, and doctoral students from any university and industry.

 Acceptance of transfer credit is always a decision of receiving institutions.
 Any student interested in transferring 4 ECTS credits to another college or university should check directly with the receiving institution.